Rushabh318/Rushabh318/README.md

 - 👋 Hi, I’m @Rushabh318
-- 👀 I’m interested in Deep Learning, Computer vision and machine learning applications for Autonomous Driving and Robotics
+- 👀 I’m interested in using Deep Learning for Computer vision and machine learning applications to solve real world problems
 - 🌱 I’m currently working with DL packages predominantly on Python to enable deep learning solutions for computer vision problems.
 - 💞️ Reach out to me if you find my work interesting and want to collaborate on any interesting projects in the field of deep learning
 - 📫 You can connect with me on LinkedIn - https://www.linkedin.com/in/rushabh-jain-950153102/